mssalvatore/tmpwatcher/README.md

                         a mask (e.g. 077) to identify files with incorrect permissions (default: None)
   -a ARCHIVE_PATH, --archive-path ARCHIVE_PATH
-                        A directory where files identified by OWWatcher can be archived.
-If this option is set, OWWatcher will *attempt* to copy files that are world writable or match perms-mask so they can be inspected. (default:
+                        A directory where files identified by TmpWatcher can be archived.
+If this option is set, TmpWatcher will *attempt* to copy files that are world writable or match perms-mask so they can be inspected. (default:
                         None)